 I have had a kind of special connection to Ida Maria even though I have not, of course, ever met her.
 I was fascinated of her story since I first time heard about her.

 I left Finland at the same age as Ida Maria, but in totally different situation, I was careless young girl, free to discover the world without any special expectations or obligations.
 I came back to Finland after 10 years stay abroad with a little baby boy and his Spanish dad.

-In New York I went to see four dfferent places where I knew she has been living, and those streets and the stories behind them gave special meaning to my visit in New York.
+In New York I went to see four different places where she had been living.
+Those streets and the stories behind them gave a special meaning to my visit in New York.

 Visiting Ellis Island was a significant moment; we entered the immigration center and found her travelling record.
-I was trying to imagine the feelings Ida Maria had when entering New York.
+I was trying to imagine her feelings when entering New York.
 We don´t know whether she just passed through Ellis Island or stayed there longer time – it depends on in which class she was travelling.
-For sure she had been watching the Statue of Liberty.
+For sure she had been looking at the Statue of Liberty.

 Ida Maria Nylund – American grandma.

 Ida Maria did visit Finland several times but she never came back to live in Finland neither my grandfather or his father went to live to New York as it possibly was planned to be.
 Ida Maria´s husband died 10 years after she first time left Finland.